diriano/ploidyNGS/README.md

 b) look at a region of a single chromosome.

-The running time and memory usage of `ploidyNGS` depends on the number of reads, i.e., the sequencing depth.
+The running time and memory usage of `ploidyNGS` depends on the number of reads in the BAM file, i.e., the sequencing depth.
 We have seen that a sequencing depth of 100x is enough to get a good idea of the ploidy level.
 So if you have sequenced your genome to a larger depth, please sub-sample you data before creating the BAM file for `ploidyNGS`.
+Alternatively you could use the parameter `-d` in `ploidyNGS` to look at the `d` first mapped reads, however pysam will still load the full BAM file.

 # REFERENCES